Ramaprasad29/FOOD-ORDERING-PROJECT/README.md

 # FOOD-ORDERING-PROJECT
-I have implemented my project using HTML,CSS.
+I have implemented my project using HTML,CSS and Javascript